gehoernchen/lyl-linux/README.md

 - You need protontricks, either native or flatpak.
 I had bugs with the native package and chose Flatpak.
 - Python.
+- VDF for Python.
+For Arch, there is an AUR package called `python-vdf`.
+- The LyL launcher.
+Put the executable in this repository or edit the path to it in `config.py`.

 ## Disclaimer